 History of the site

-At the time of the Domesday Book in 1086 the Manor of Lewisham was held by the Abbey of Ghent, and at the time there were eleven mills.
+At the time of the Domesday Book in 1086 the Manor of Lewisham was held by the Abbey of Ghent, and at the time there were eleven mills in the Manor.
 These may not all have been driven by water, but on the John Roque map of 1746 two mills are shown on this section of the River Ravensbourne.
-A corn mill stood on the site of today’s Cornmill Gardens, and for a while in the mid 17C it was used by John Betts for glass cutting, explaining the term ‘Glass Mills Leisure Centre’ next to Cornmill Gardens.
+A corn mill stood on the site of today’s Cornmill Gardens, and for a while in the mid 18C it was used by John Betts for glass cutting, explaining the term ‘Glass Mills Leisure Centre’ next to Cornmill Gardens.
 And the second mill was listed as a leather mill but called the Riverdale Mill on later maps and standing on the same site as today’s River Mill Park.